Mike Miller Classic

 - His uncle, Alan, was South Dakota's all-time collegiate scorer after a career at Dakota Wesleyan, while another uncle, Chris, was Dakota Wesleyan's all-time leading rebounder

-- Older brother, Ryan, is the Associate Head Coach for the University of Auburn's Men's Basketball coaching staff, and was a Division II All-American at Northern State (S.D.) and a 10th round draft pick in the 1998 CBA Draft by Sioux Falls
+- Older brother, Ryan, is the is the Assistant Coach for Texas Christian University's Men's Basketball, and was a Division II All-American at Northern State (S.D.) and a 10th round draft pick in the 1998 CBA Draft by Sioux Falls

 - Brother, Jared, graduated from Southwest State University and is working in the automobile industry